dapr/docs/daprdocs/content/en/getting-started/configure-state-pubsub.md

 - [Supported state stores]({{< ref supported-state-stores >}})
 - [Supported pub/sub message brokers]({{< ref supported-pubsub >}})

-The rest of this page will describe how to get up and running with Redis.
+The rest of this page describes how to get up and running with Redis.

 {{% alert title="Self-hosted mode" color="warning" %}}
-When initialized in self-hosted mode, Dapr will automatically run a Redis container and setup the required component yaml files.
-You can skip this page and go to [quickstarts]({{< ref quickstarts.md >}})
+When initialized in self-hosted mode, Dapr automatically runs a Redis container and sets up the required component yaml files.
+You can skip this page and go to [next steps](#next-steps)
 {{% /alert %}}

 ## Create a Redis store